-In addition to performing specific tasks, PSDs like emotional support animals usually provide general comfort through their companionship as well.
-Most PSD owners find the bond they form with their psychiatric service dog to be invaluable for their mental health, even when their PSD is not engaged in performing the specific task it has been trained to do.
+In addition to performing specific tasks, PSDs like emotional support animals usually provide general comfort through their companionship.
+Most PSD owners find the bond they form with their psychiatric service dog invaluable for their mental health, even when their PSD is not engaged in performing the specific task it has been trained to do.

 A psychiatric service dog is not a service animal until it has fully completed its training.
-Thus, a puppy that is in training for example is not yet categorized as a full-fledged psychiatric service dog.
-In addition to being able to competently and consistently perform the tasks relating to the handler’s disability, psychiatric service dogs should also be able to pass a public access test.
+Thus, a puppy that is in training, for example, is not yet categorized as a full-fledged psychiatric service dog.
+In addition to being able to competently and consistently perform the tasks relating to the handler’s disability, psychiatric service dogs should also pass a public access test.

-There are various standards for the public access test, but generally speaking they test to ensure that a psychiatric service dog can reliably accompany their handler and work in public areas.
-The PSD must be able to focus on its tasks even in hectic environments with lots of stimuli and distractions.
-Other public access skills a PSD should be adept at include being composed and well-behaved around people in public, not being distracted by sudden intrusions, being able to suppress sniffing and food begging instincts and maintaining concentration on the handler’s needs during stressful situations.
+There are various standards for the public access test, but generally speaking, they test to ensure that a psychiatric service dog can reliably accompany their handler and work in public areas.
+The PSD must focus on its tasks even in hectic environments with lots of stimuli and distractions.
+Other public access skills a PSD should be adept at include being composed and well-behaved around people in public, not being distracted by sudden intrusions, suppressing sniffing and food begging instincts, and maintaining concentration on the handler’s needs during stressful situations.